McCormick School of Engineering

 The online dossier is your most important tool in planning for fall quarter.
 When complete, it will include information about your academic interests, previous coursework, AP/IB scores, and other details that will help you and your adviser work out your class schedule.
 Note that you will need to include details about AP/IB scores in the dossier even if they were already submitted to Northwestern.
 The dossier becomes accessible on June 1 and must be completed by July 31.
 First-year advisers will reach out to students by August 31.
 Keep in mind that in addition to completing your dossier, you are required to take placement exams by July 31, as outlined on the Placement Exams webpage.

-One of six first-year advisers will be assigned to you this spring and will remain your primary contact throughout your first year.
+One of six first-year advisers will be assigned to you this June and will remain your primary contact throughout your first year.
 You will see your adviser listed in your Dossier account.

-By August 31, your first-year adviser will email you about fall course options.
+As long as you meet the dossier deadline of July 31, your first-year adviser will email you about fall course options by August 31.
 If you have any questions before then, you may email your adviser.
-You are also required to complete the McCormick Academic Advising Module in the Class of 2026 + Transfer Canvas Course from August 29-September 7; the module includes course planning information from your first year adviser.
+You will also be required to complete the McCormick Academic Advising Module online from August 28-September 6.
+In late August, your first-year adviser will share details about accessing the module.

 In addition to your first-year adviser, your McCormick peer adviser—an upper-level engineering student who can answer questions about life at Northwestern—will be in regular email contact with you later in the summer.